Sanjay-2610/EXPERIMENT--02-INTEFACING-A-DIGITAL-INPUT-TO-ARM-DEVELOPMENT-BOARD/README.md

    * PA5  -> GPIO Output
    * PC13 -> GPIO Input
 3. Configure the PC13 Port at Pull up Mode
-4. Acquire the code
+4. Generate the code
-5. Write the function a
+5. Write the function(Declare,Define,Call)
 6. Bulid Debug
-7. connect the  ARM board to power supply and usb
+7. Connect the  ARM board to usb
-8. check for execution of the output using run option
+8. Check for execution of the output using run option

 ## STM 32 CUBE PROGRAM :